Deflaktor/BazaarIsMyHaven/README.md

 The Donate setting spawns a donation box near the Newt.
 After donating 10 times, the Newt will give you a reward.
 There are 3 item lists which are selected at random:

-- `DonateRewardNormalList`: The common reward list.
-Contains normal items.
-- `DonateRewardEliteList`: Contains the elite equipment items.
+- `RewardList1`: By default contains either 5 small chest items or 2 large chest items.
+- `RewardList2`: By default contains either 1 legendary item or 1 boss item.
-- `DonateRewardPeculiarList`: Disabled by default.
-Contains some unreleased or unfinished items.
-But can be fully customized.
+- `RewardList3`: Disabled by default.
+By default contains some unreleased or unfinished items.

-See the below section "Item Keyword List" on what are valid values.
+These reward lists can be fully customized.
+See the below section *Item Keyword List* on what are valid values.
 With the donate reward lists, it is possible to reward multiple items at the same time.
 Each keyword in the list needs to also have an "=" sign to denote how many of that items shall be given.

 Examples: